IAIA25 Sessions

 Conference Topic: G7.
 Disasters and conflict

-High conflict issues require impact assessments that deliver a process and an outcome that is credible for all parties.
+High outrage issues require impact assessments that deliver a process and an outcome that is credible for all parties.
 Join us to workshop the DAVE impact assessment model to assess if this could support you to reduce the risks.
 The workshop will teach the model, apply it and evaluate it in a highly participative approach using case studies.

 Acceptance Status: approve